gazpachu/joanmira/README.md

 ## Joan Mira Studio Website

-- Built using a custom static site generator with NodeJs.
-Just around 300 lines of code
+- Built using a custom static site generator with NodeJs in just 300 lines of code
 - Algolia integration for uploading and searching content
 - All content using markdown files
 - Blog comments based on Github issues provided by [Utterances](https://utteranc.es/)